XHMN-FM

 XHMN-FM is a radio station on 107.7 FM in Monterrey, Nuevo León.
+Mexico.
 The station is owned by Grupo Imagen and carries its talk format.
+The transmitter is located atop Cerro del Mirador.

 History

-XHMN began with a concession issued on April 16, 1977, to Ernesto Hinojosa Subeldía, originally the station known as "Stereo Siete".
+XHMN began with a concession issued on April 16, 1977, to Ernesto Hinojosa Subeldía; originally, the station known was "Stereo Siete".
 In 2001, the station was sold to Imagen.